strands-agents/agent-builder/README.md

-# Strands CLI
+# Strands Agent Builder

 > When terminal meets intelligence: AI at your fingertips.

-A minimalist Strands Agents-powered CLI assistant for your terminal.
-Strands brings the power of Claude 3.7 Sonnet to your command line with advanced tool integration and knowledge base capabilities.
+An example Strands agent demonstrating streaming, tool use, and interactivity from your terminal.
+This agent builder can help you to build your own agents and tools.

 ## Quick Start